 - Physical therapy and exercise therapy, including massage and other gentle techniques applied to deep muscles and joints for therapeutic purposes

-- Lifestyle counseling.
-Many medical conditions can be treated with foods and nutritional supplements, with fewer complications and side effects.
+- Lifestyle counseling on managing certain medical conditions with foods and nutritional supplements to reduce complications and side effects

-- Acupuncture.
-Some of our naturopathic oncology providers also provide acupuncture therapies.
+- Acupuncture provided by some of our naturopathic oncology providers

 The naturopathic medicine team at Eastern

-Led by Aminah Keats, ND, the naturopathic medicine team at CTCA at Eastern Regional Medical Center includes several naturopathic clinicians.
+The naturopathic medicine team at CTCA at Eastern Regional Medical Center includes several naturopathic doctors.
 Each holds a Doctor of Naturopathic Medicine degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.
 In addition, some have also completed residency programs in naturopathic oncology.